Your Guide to Physician Mortgage Loans

 You’ve graduated medical school and are well on your way to becoming a medical professional.

-With the help of SouthState mortgage banker, John Chandler, we’ve put together a quick overview on physician loans: what they are, how they differ from other loans, and who can qualify for one.
+Physician mortgages make homeownership more accessible for resident physicians earlier than conventional mortgage loans.
+We’ve put together a quick overview on physician loans: what they are, how they differ from other loans, and who can qualify for one.

 What is a physician loan?

-A physician’s loan is a mortgage loan tailored to fit the needs of doctors.
+A physician loan is a mortgage tailored to fit the financing needs of resident physicians.
 These loans allow qualified physicians to purchase a home with no down payment, lower closing costs, and no private mortgage insurance (PMI), which is typically required when a down payment is less than 20%.
 Additionally, the debt-to-income ratio is more flexible with physician loans than traditional mortgages.

 Although many financial institutions offer physician loans, the loan program might vary between lenders.
 Some lenders might offer 100% financing with a fixed rate, while others might only offer adjustable-rate-mortgages (ARMs) and only finance a portion of the loan.
 However, one circumstance that remains consistent is that lenders are making decisions based off your earning potential – making physician’s loans a great lending option for recent graduates and student-doctors in residency.

-Physician loans are similar to traditional mortgage loans, but they have a few key differentiators: the debt-to-income ratio is more flexible, there is no down payment and private mortgage insurance is not required.
+A physician mortgage is similar to a traditional mortgage loan but there are a few key differentiators: the debt-to-income ratio is more flexible, no down payment is necessary to purchase the home, and private mortgage insurance is not required.

 Flexible DTI ratio requirements